maghead/maghead/SHARDING.md

 To use the allocate operation:

     $config = ConfigLoader::loadFromFile('.../config.yml');
     $o = new AllocateShard($config, $logger);
     $o->allocate('local', 't1', 'M_store_id');

+The above command allocate a new node `t1` on `local` instance and initialize the schemas related to the shard mapping.

 Where `local` is the instance ID, `t1` is the node ID for the new shard, and `M_store_id` is the shard mapping ID defined in the config file.